syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/09.dnsaas/docs.en.md

 #### Have the zone delegated to the SysEleven Stack nameservers

-The delegation of a zone will be done by the appropriate registry for the toplevel domain where the registered domain belongs to.
+The delegation of a zone will be done by the appropriate registry for the top level domain where the registered domain belongs to.
 Most likely it will be triggered via your registrar or reseller.
 They need to know the nameservers that the domain shall be delegated to.
 You can obtain that list with the following command

 ```shell
 $ openstack recordset list domain.example. --type ns